 Our Bird Migration Cruises offer a unique opportunity for an idyllic natural science adventure, enabling people to gain a better understanding of our marine ecosystems and interrelationships which abound in these waters.

-If the weather is good, the cruise will go to Protection Island—a National Wildlife Refuge located at the mouth of Discovery Bay—or it may head south toward Port Ludlow to remain in protected waters if the weather is rough.
+In good weather, the cruise will go through the Protection Island Aquatic Reserve and circumnavigate Protection Island, a National Wildlife Refuge located at the mouth of Discovery Bay.
+Or, if the weather is rough, we may head south toward Port Ludlow to remain in calmer waters.